open-way-learning/owl-handbook/Development-Research/OWL Contractor Manual.md

 * **Feedback & Debrief:** Fellows may receive confidential feedback from clients or participants, shared by the OWL Program Manager.
 This information is intended for professional growth and must remain internal.
 A debrief meeting may be scheduled within two weeks for reflection and improvement.

 #### **3.1.5 Stage 5: Invoicing, Payment, and Compensation**

+**Important: Standard cash terms and preferred conditions**
+All contractor Scopes of Work (SOWs) should, by default, follow OWL’s standard cash terms and preferred conditions unless the Director of Finance & Internal Operations (DFO), in partnership with the Project Manager and relevant Director, approves exceptions based on client context (for example, school district procurement rules).
+Standard practice includes deposit-plus-milestone billing rather than 100% at the end of the engagement, reasonable payment terms (such as Net-15 or Net-30) with ACH as the default payment method, clear change-order and cancellation language, and travel reimbursed at cost in alignment with OWL’s Travel Policy and a virtual-first mindset.
+These are OWL’s preferred terms; in practice, some clients may negotiate specific elements.
+The DFO maintains current margin expectations, contractor-spend ceilings, and other financial guardrails in OWL’s budgeting and estimation tools, and Directors and PMs should consult those tools when staffing and scoping work.
+See Appendix D: OWL Contractor Staffing Decision Tree for how these guardrails are applied when deciding between internal staff and contractors.

 OWL is committed to fair, transparent, and mission-aligned compensation practices for all contractors.
 To ensure consistency and equity across engagements, OWL uses a tiered compensation system\*, grounded in [OWL’s Competencies](https://docs.google.com/document/d/1u3ixR8d4Hrl2RxoPk0kSUsd80oNu_DYOGKtHfJWi0gI/edit?usp=sharing), experience, and contributions to our shared work.